kkrruumm/void-install-script/README.md

 --Graphics drivers (amd, nvidia, intel, nvidia-optimus, none) --Networking (dhcpcd, NetworkManager, none)
 --Audio server (pipewire, pulseaudio, none)
---DE or WM (gnome, kde, xfce, sway, i3, none)
---Or, choose to do none of these and install a bare-minimum system
+--DE or WM (gnome, kde, xfce, sway, swayfx, wayfire, i3, none) --Or, choose to do none of these and install a bare-minimum system

 -Option to choose between base-system and base-container base system meta packages